Adding entries to Pod /etc/hosts with HostAliases

 NAME READY STATUS RESTARTS AGE IP NODE hostaliases-pod 0/1 Completed 0 6s 10.200.0.5 worker0

-hosts file content would look like this:
+hosts file content looks like this:

 kubectl logs hostaliases-pod